 - All domain names containing “microbit”

-Please don’t use our brand to give the misleading impression that your project, product or business is endorsed, sponsored or associated with the Foundation.
+- Don’t use our brand to give the misleading impression that your project, product or business is endorsed, sponsored or associated with the Foundation

-Don’t use our brand in a fraudulent way – such as in connection with fake or counterfeit products or to claim something is compatible with a micro:bit when it is not.
-If you’d like to advertise your product that works with the micro:bit, we’d like you to use the phrase “compatible with micro:bit” so audiences know that what you are developing is designed to work with the device.
+- Don’t use our brand in a fraudulent way – such as in connection with fake or counterfeit products or to claim something is compatible with a micro:bit when it isn’t

-Please play nice - don’t use our brand in a defamatory, slanderous or otherwise obviously aggressive context.
+- Don’t use our brand in a defamatory, slanderous or otherwise obviously aggressive context

-We believe variety is the spice of life and we’d prefer our brand to be talked about from your own perspectives, in your own way.
+We believe variety is the spice of life and we’d like you to talk about your experiences with the micro:bit from your own perspectives, in your own way.

-Our brand personality is unique to us – so please don’t try to use any of our distinct packaging, website design, or any other ‘asset’ of our brand.
-It’s what makes us who we are.
+However, our brand personality is unique to us – so please don’t try to use any of our packaging, website design, or any other ‘asset’ of our brand as your own.
+It’s what makes us who we are!

-“Partner” is a reserved word.
-The Foundation regards a “partner” as an organisation that we have signed a formal, legally binding contract with.
-Organisations that do not have a signed partner contract with the Foundation should not refer to themselves as a “Partner” or use the word “Partner” to describe their relationship with the Foundation.
-This also applies to statements that imply partnership.
-For example:
+Organisations that do not have a signed partner contract with the Foundation should not refer to themselves as a partner or use the word partner to describe their relationship with us.
+This also applies to statements that imply partnership, such as:

 - “Partnering with the Foundation”

-Where appropriate and true, it is acceptable to use language such as:
+Where appropriate and true, it is acceptable for non-partners to use language such as: